Microsoft Agent Framework integration

 How it works

-The integration ships one class, ZepContextProvider, which subclasses the framework’s ContextProvider and overrides the two lifecycle hooks called around every agent.run(...):
+The integration ships one main class, ZepContextProvider, which subclasses the framework’s ContextProvider and overrides the two lifecycle hooks called around every agent.run(...):

 Because context is assembled from the entire user graph, the thread only scopes relevance — an agent on a new thread still recalls facts the same user shared earlier.